Canada-Ecuador relations

 Development

-Canada is particularly committed to supporting efforts in Ecuador and across the region to respond to the impacts of the Venezuela political and migration crisis.
-In June 2021, Canada organized the International Donors’ Conference in Solidarity with Venezuelan Refugees and Migrants.
-Part of the funding announced at the conference by Canada is directed towards humanitarian and development assistance to help facilitate access to quality education, sexual and reproductive health and employment opportunities for Venezuelan refugees and migrants as well as host communities in Ecuador.
-Global Affairs is also providing support for the advancement of inclusive migration-related policies and for the prevention of criminal activity linked to the exploitation of Venezuelan refugees and migrants in Ecuador.
-Canada also provides humanitarian assistance to vulnerable populations in Ecuador, including refugees and internally displaced persons.
+Canada is committed to supporting efforts in Ecuador and across the region to respond to the impacts of the Venezuela political and migration crisis.
+Canada has provided humanitarian and development assistance to help facilitate access to quality education, sexual and reproductive health and employment opportunities for Venezuelan refugees and migrants, as well as vulnerable populations and host communities in Ecuador.
+Canada also supports the advancement of inclusive migration-related policies and the prevention of criminal activity linked to the exploitation of Venezuelan refugees and migrants in Ecuador.

-Canada is committed to strengthening democracy in areas such as political participation, open government and the fight against gender violence.
+Canada is committed to strengthening democracy in areas such as political participation, open government, Government-Indigenous Peoples dialogue and the fight against gender violence.
 Since 2015, we have been supporting training for Ecuador’s civil society regarding Open Government.
 In 2019, Ecuador became part of the Open Government Partnership (OGP), a tool to promote transparency and fight against corruption, launching the first Open Government Action Plan of Ecuador that same year.

 In cooperation with civil society organizations in 2020, Canada provided support for training women on electoral participation and combatting gender violence during campaigning.
 Canada also provided significant funding ($350,000) to the Organization of American States Electoral Observation Mission for Ecuador’s 2021 general election.